 - Thoroughly clean and re-tube your hearing aid before you leave

-- Take enough batteries for the entire trip (get some from your Australian Hearing centre)
+- Take enough batteries for the entire trip

 - Pack all your hearing aid cleaning tools

 - Take the hearing aid box or a dedicated container for safe storage when you’re not wearing the device

 - If any of your old hearing aids are working, pack them as spares